barringtonbrook/barringtonbrook.github.io/content/posts/presentation.md

 ## Feedback

-After we had a rough idea of the layout of the presentation, we approached several other staff members within and without the team to get feedback from a range of perspectives. **[K19](/tags/k19)**
+After we had a rough idea of the layout of the presentation, we approached several other staff members within and without the team to get feedback from a range of perspectives.
+There are several appropriate ways of communicating when trying to get input from people and they have different advantages.
+We chiefly used two different methods, meeting in person (with a smart screen) and meeting on Microsoft teams.
+This was most appropriate for our needs because our presentation relied on a visual aide so we could discuss how the information related to what was on screen.
+The visual aide we decided was necesary because since our audience was non technical it might help to have some of the names of the concepts that we were using on screen so they could take notes. **[K19](/tags/k19)**

 Before we had any concrete ideas about the presentation we met with one of the members of our own team to discuss what should be included.
 He went through his ideas of DevOps and how that tied in reality to what our team did.